deluciaDL/JavaTest/README.md

 - **Maintainability:** Each class has a single responsibility, making it easier to understand, test, and maintain.
 - **Extensibility:** The application can be extended with new features without modifying existing code, reducing the risk of introducing bugs.
 - **Testability:** Clear separation of concerns and dependency injection make unit testing easier.
-- **Flexibility:** The use of interfaces and dependency injection allows for easy replacement of components (e.g., changing from JDBC to another persistence mechanism) without significant changes to the codebase.
+- **Flexibility:** The use of interfaces and dependency injection allows for easy replacement of components (e.g., changing from JPA to JDBC persistence mechanism) without significant changes to the codebase.
 - **Decoupling:** High-level business logic is decoupled from low-level data access logic, promoting a clean and modular architecture.

 The current project structure and codebase adhere to these principles, ensuring a robust, maintainable, and scalable application design.